Clay County School District (North Carolina)

 Clay County Schools (CCS) manages the public school system in Clay County, North Carolina.
 It is the only school district in Clay County and covers all of the county with about 1,320 students attending a total of 4 separate schools located on a central campus in Hayesville.
 After county government, Clay County Schools is the county's largest employer with a staff of 205 people.

 The district is run by the Clay County Schools superintendent.
 The current superintendent is former Hayesville Elementary principal Melissa Godfrey.
 The present school board has five nonpartisan members who are elected by popular vote and are limited to a four-year term.

 As of 2021, Clay County's per-student spending is $13,430.
 The student-to-teacher ratio is 13.71:1.
 The district's annual budget is $16.76 million. $2.1 million of that comes from Clay County as of 2025.
+Clay County Schools' graduation rate is among the top 20 in the state, as of 2026.

 Because of its county-wide coverage, there are some students in the system who have an hour-long bus-ride to and from school.